Up to 35% off Raised Beds

 Orange Jasmine is not too demanding to care for.

-• Plant Size: 8-12 feet tall
+height height 8-12 feet tall

-While Mock Orange handles cool climates well, go with Orange Jasmine if you live in warmer climates.
-It’s not true Jasmine, but it is a fragrant shrub with leathery oval leaves and small 5-petal flowers.
+While mock orange handles cool climates well, go with orange jasmine if you live in warmer climates.
+It’s not true jasmine, but it is a fragrant shrub with leathery oval leaves and small 5-petal flowers.
 After the flowers bloom, they cycle out to produce vibrant reddish-orange berries.

-In Zone 10, grow it in a container and bring it in for the winter.
+Outside zones 9-11, grow it in a container and bring it in for the winter.
 It loves loamy, well-drained soil.
 Water it once a week.
 Plan on pruning it once in the spring and again in the fall.

 Pearlbush